-However, I’d like to point out that I didn’t explore the entire length and breadth of the town, so there *may* have been someone sleeping off a little too much tequila from the night before; I couldn’t say for certain.
+However, I’d like to point out that I didn’t explore the entire length and breadth of the town.
+Therefore, there *may* have been someone sleeping off a little too much tequila from the night before; I couldn’t say for certain.

 Anyway, exiting the I25 at one of three exits will see you rock up in Las Vegas.
 From there, you can head downtown for a walk along the beautiful Bridge Street.
 Las Vegas, New Mexico is everything that Nevada’s city isn’t.
-It’s quiet and peaceful in the early morning sun; lined with little parks and pleasant places to sit and relax, and seems to transport you back to the days of the Wild West with the gorgeous building facades lining the main walkway.
+It’s rather quiet and peaceful in the early morning sun; lined with little parks and pleasant places to sit and relax.
+It seems transport you back to the days of the Wild West with the gorgeous building facades lining the main walkway.

 Las Vegas, NM, is the seat of San Miguel County and sits around 120 miles North East of Albuquerque.
 There’s a surprising amount to do, including visiting the LV Museum, nearby Storrie Lake State Park, the National Wildlife Refuge, and the beautiful Our Lady of Sorrows Church.
 My favourite thing was sit in the vintage Plaza Drugs cafe and enjoy the views, but that’s just me.